LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 One-to-Many relationship between Cake and Decoration (A cake can have multiple decorations, but each decoration is for one cake).

 Many-to-Many relationship between Order and Cake (An order can include multiple cakes, and a cake can be part of multiple orders).
-This relationship is represented using a junction table.
+This relationship is represented using an *associative entity* .

 One-to-Many relationship between Cake and Packaging (A cake can have one packaging type, but a packaging type can be used for multiple cakes).